Here are some frequently asked questions about school registration at the International Welcome Centre (IWC):

 Changing address during the school year

-► If the new address is outside the current school’s catchment area, families need to wait for the new catchment school to reopen at the end of August to update their address and complete the necessary documentation as indicated above
+• If the new address is outside the current school’s catchment area, families need to wait for the current elementary catchment school to reopen at the end of August to update their address.
+Once this is done they should apply to the new catchment school.
+For secondary students, please check with the school regarding summer office hours.
+Please bring the following documents for address change:

-► If the new address is in the same school’s catchment area, families can update their address with the school when they reopen at the end of August.
+• If the new address is in the same school’s catchment area, families can update their address with the school office when their child returns to school in September.

 Here are some frequently asked questions about the documentation required and eligibility for a publicly funded education: